harayoki/msx_pyutils/simple_sc2_converter/README.md

 * `--oversize {error,shrink,crop}`: How to handle inputs larger than `256x192` (default: `error`).
 * `--undersize {error,pad}`: How to handle inputs smaller than `256x192` (default: `error`).
 * `--background COLOR`: Background fill color for padding (e.g., `0,0,0` or `#000000`).
+* `--no-dither`: Disable palette dithering prior to the 8-dot two-color enforcement.
 * `--msx2-palette`: Use the MSX2 basic palette instead of MSX1 for conversion calculations.
 * `--paletteN R G B`: Override palette entry N (1–15).
 Example: `--palette2 62 184 73`.
 * `--gamma`, `--contrast`, `--hue-shift`: Optional pre-processing applied before the MSX1 mapping to help the palette's tonal response match the source.